muhammadrefa/tele4642-project/docs/Background.md

 Background
 ------------

-Consider an office environment with its network topology shown in figure below.
+Consider an office environment with its network topology shown in Figure 1.

-![Oversimplified office network topology](assets/office-topo-oversimplified.png "Office network topology, oversimplified")
+![Oversimplified office network topology](assets/office-topo-oversimplified.png "Office network topology, oversimplified") *Figure 1.
+Oversimplified office network topology*

 For some reason, many of the employee addicted in accessing social media, thus affecting their performance.
 The IT department cannot block all access to social media services since they have